-The purpose of this page is to document the process I went through to create my first Animatronic Wheatley.
-Over the course of two months, I spent my free time assembling one of the greatest projects that I’ve ever attempted.
-Thankfully, everything has worked out, and I have a working Wheatley!
-I know he might be a little rough around the edges but, quote Wheatley himself, “It’s still a work in progress, don’t judge me yet!”
+This page documents the process I went through to create my first Animatronic Wheatley.
+Over the course of two months in 2014, I spent my free time assembling the first of the greatest projects I’ve ever attempted.
+Thankfully, everything worked out and I had a working Wheatley!
+I know he might look a little rough around the edges but he was the first one I built.
+Be sure to check out Wheatley v2.0!

 P.S.
 If you’re feeling rather lazy, I won’t be super-offended if you just scroll to the video at the bottom of the page.
-Go ahead!
-However, as always, feedback/sharing on social media is always accepted. 🙂
+Go ahead! 🙂

-For those of you who don’t know who Wheatley is, I will elaborate:
+For those of you who don’t know who Wheatley is, Click Here!

-There were a few “Wheatley Projects” (as I call them) before mine, and they deserve credit as being a great part of my inspiration:
+There were a few other Wheatleys built before mine that deserve credit as being a great part of my inspiration:

 (A Freshmen Engineering Project for Drexel University)

-Without these other projects, I would not have thought my Wheatley possible.
-If you’d like to view each of these other projects, as well as others that I have found, Click Here.
+Without these other projects, I would never have thought my Wheatley possible.
+If you’d like to view each of these other projects and the others I’ve found, Click Here.

-When I decided to start this project, I made several little schematics and drawings; basically I got out all of my ideas on how to make this project work.
+When I decided to start this project, I made several schematics and drawings of all my ideas on how to make this project work.
 Most of these drawings are now lost to me, due to there being so many.
-At one point they littered almost every scrap of paper I owned, me drawing them whenever time would permit.
+At one point they littered almost every scrap of paper I owned because I was drawing them whenever time would permit.
 Here’s what is left of them:

-Also, the Portal Authoring Tools from Steam (specifically the Model Viewer) really helped me visualize what type of motion Wheatley has and what I might be able to do.
+Also, the Model Viewer included with the Portal 2 Authoring Tools on Steam really helped me visualize what type of motion Wheatley has and what I might be able to do.

-Building Wheatley took a lot of time and money: Two months and about $350.
-Before you freak out, let me explain why.
-I was in my Senior year of High School, and graduated in May 2014.
-From February to April (the duration of the project), I was attending school and then working at my job right afterwards.
-Factor these two things out, and Wheatley probably could’ve been completed in three to four weeks.
-As for the money, I estimate maybe $100-$150 on wasted materials.
+Building Wheatley took a bit of time and money: Two months and about $350.
+I was in my Senior year of High School and from February to April of 2014 (the duration of the project), I was attending school and then working at my job right afterwards.
+Factor these two things out and Wheatley probably could’ve been completed in three to four weeks.
+As for the money, I estimate maybe $100-$150 on wasted materials (things that I didn’t end up using).
 One of the hardest, most frustrating, yet most enjoyable parts of doing a project like this is the fact that you’re messing around, tweaking things here and there, trying to find what works.
 Sure it would’ve been cheaper and more efficient to have a perfect list of everything I would’ve needed, but the fun is in the problem solving!
 Do I regret wasting some money on this project?
 A little.
-But the outcome makes it so much better.
+But the outcome made up for it.

 As far as parts go, let me give you an idea of what I used: